jesusmonzon1/Rough-Drafts/README.md

 # Rough-Drafts
 I am a self-taught python user.
-Using textbooks & youtube tutorials I grow my skills and here is where I practice my knowledge.
+My resources are python books, stackoverflow and youtube.
+Here is where I practice my knowledge.